Maxencephilbert/In_Silico_Labeling_CBIO_internship/README.md

 Second part : work on nuclei segmentation.
 We have investigated the use of In Silico Labeling for pre-training segmentation networks.
 We showed that using ISL model as a "pretext task" for cell nuclei segmentation could reduce the number of annotated data required without sacrificing performance.

-You can read more about our work in my master thesis (masters_thesis.pdf).
-You will find the coding part in src_code.
+You can read more about our work in my master thesis (pdf masters_thesis).
+You will find the coding part in src_code file.